sagieppel/Materials-in-Vessels-data-set/README.md

 # Dataset of materials within glass vessels
-New [dataset](https://drive.google.com/file/d/0B6njwynsu2hXRFpmY1pOV1A4SFE/view?usp=sharing) for images of materials in transparent vessels in chemistry laboratory setting is presented.
+New [data set](https://drive.google.com/file/d/0B6njwynsu2hXRFpmY1pOV1A4SFE/view?usp=sharing) of images of materials in transparent vessels in chemistry laboratory setting is presented.
 This data set contains a thousand images with pixel-wise annotation according to categories ranging from filled and empty to the exact physical phase of the material inside the vessel (liquid, solid, powder, foam, vapors…).

-The data set can be downloaded from [here](https://drive.google.com/file/d/0B6njwynsu2hXRFpmY1pOV1A4SFE/view?usp=sharing)
+The data set can be downloaded from https://drive.google.com/file/d/0B6njwynsu2hXRFpmY1pOV1A4SFE/view?usp=sharing
 ## General
 Handling of materials in glassware vessels in the primary task in chemistry laboratory research as well as a large number of other activities.
 Visual recognition of the physical phase of the materials is essential to for many methods ranging from a simple task like fill level evaluation to identifying more complex properties such a solvation,  precipitation, crystallization, phase separation.
 To help train neural nets for this task a new dataset is presented.
 The data set contains a thousand images of materials in different phases and involved in different chemical processes, in a laboratory setting.
 ## Dataset labels